 The Massive Multi-Fandom RPG: Many players left the roleplay in mid-game; sometimes it was handwaved by having them stay in the location or die or something, but often, they just... stop appearing and none of the other characters seem to notice.

 Several members of Team Snob have disappeared from Midnight Screenings over the years.
-The first was Jerrid, who left due to a falling out with Brad Jones (they later patched things up, but Jerrid did not reappear until 2016), followed by Jillian (Brad's ex-wife, who simply didn't want to do the show anymore), Jake (also a falling-out with Brad), and Violet (who only appeared for a short time in 2015 while Brad was dating her, but she left the show suddenly when she and Brad broke up).
+The first was Jerrid Foiles, who left due to a falling out with Brad Jones (they later patched things up, but Jerrid has only made cameos since), followed by Jillian Zurawski (Brad's ex-wife, who simply didn't want to do the show anymore), Jake Norvell (also a falling-out with Brad), Violet Rinorea (Brad's next girlfriend, who left when the two broke up), and Brian Lewis (who left all of Brad's shows amicably).
 Lesser secondary reviewers, such as Brad's mother, Leslie, often tend to go several years without appearing.

-Supermarioglitchy4s Super Mario 64 Bloopers had several real-life Youtubers, known as the YouTube Rangers, as recurring characters represented as Mario recolours.
+SMG4's Mario Bloopers had several real-life Youtubers, known as the YouTube Rangers, as recurring characters represented as Mario recolours.
 However, since SMG4's falling out with them years ago, most of them have completely vanished from the series.

 The "what aged worse" segment from Gilmore Ball Z is absent after a few episodes